-Quebec City is one of the most walkable cities in North America — and Saint-Roch (where our Le Caiman condos sit) is the perfect basecamp.
+Quebec City is one of the most walkable cities in North America — and Saint-Roch (where our Le Caiman condos in the Saint-Roch building sit) is the perfect basecamp.
 Flat terrain, modern infrastructure, and a 15-minute reach to every attraction worth visiting.
 Forget the car.
 Here are the 10 destinations you can walk to.

 1. Old Quebec (UNESCO district)